Mountain-Hydrology-Research-Group/data-analysis/modules/.ipynb_checkpoints/module2-checkpoint.md

 * Can you reject the null hypothesis?
 * Calculate P after your test.
 * How does your estimate of P change if your null hypothesis is that the difference in the mean between the two data sets is equal to 25% of the pre-1977 sample mean?
 (In other words, test with a new null hypothesis: the mean of the second period is 1.25 times the mean of the first period.)

-C. **Type II Error**: What is the type II error and power for your test on the mean in the first part of B above?
-* To answer this, assume that the true mean has in fact increased by 25%, and pooled standard deviation has increased by a factor of 1.2.
-In other words, assume that the “true” mean of the later period is 1.25 times the 1929-1976 mean, and that the “true” pooled standard deviation is 1.2 times sigma prime (our test estimate of pooled estimator for the two observed data sets).
-* Draw or plot a graphic to represent this true distribution, and draw where your test statistic falls on this graph.
-Color the area of the graph that represents Type II error.
-* Then answer the question - what is the type II error and power for your test in part B?

 ### Problem 2: Course Project Selection (CEWA 565 only)